hivemq/helm-charts/charts/hivemq-edge/DEVELOPMENT.md

 ### Testing with local images

 Checkout the hivemq-edge repository, cd to hivemq-edge/hivemq-edge and run `docker/build.sh`.
-After this you now have an image named `hivemq/hivemq-edge:snapshot` in your local docker env.
+After this you now have an image named `hivemq/hivemq-edge:snapshot` in your local Docker environment.

 Load the image into Kind using this `kind load docker-image hivemq/hivemq-edge:snapshot`.